What is the Purpose of a Reference List?

 Who Can I Ask to Be a Reference?

-• Family, friends, and peers do not count as references.
+- Family, friends, and peers should not be listed as references.

 How to Format a Reference List

-• Be sure the format and style of the list match your resume and cover letter.
+- Be sure the font and style of the list match your resume and cover letter.

 Name